How to Install KVM on Ubuntu 24.04: Step-By-Step

 #What is KVM?

-The Kernel-based Virtual Machine (KVM) serves as a virtualization solution that is embedded within the Linux kernel to transform Linux into a Type 1 hypervisor directly interacting with hardware systems without the need for an operating system layer like Type 2 hypervisors require.
-Integrating processor extensions like Intel VT x or AMD V into its operation allows KVM to virtualize hardware components and create environments for hosting operating systems and their associated applications and services.
+Integrating processor extensions such as Intel VT-x or AMD-V into its operation enables KVM to virtualize hardware components and create environments for hosting operating systems and their associated applications and services.
 It is beneficial for developers and system administrators looking to efficiently manage and operate multiple operating systems within a single computing environment.

 #What is KVM used for?